20 off the Beaten Path Travel Destination Ideas

 ✈️ When to go: December, January, February, March

 Brazil used to require a tourist visa for visitors, but now it’s no longer the case!
-You can go visa-free (for most passport holders).
+You can go visa-free (for most passport holders, and please check the requirements for your country of residence!).

 For years, Brazil seemed much less safe than other countries where we’ve traveled, so that was the main hesitation; however, we have many friends who’ve visited and some friends who live there, so it’s now on our list.

-What’s daunting about Brazil is that it is huge, like, really huge.
-As the biggest country in South America, by far, it stretches from the Atlantic coast to the Amazon rainforest and borders so many other countries, like Bolivia, Peru, Paraguay, Argentina and Colombia, to name only a few!
+What’s daunting about Brazil is that it is huge.
+As the biggest country in South America by far, it stretches from the Atlantic coast to the Amazon rainforest.
+It borders so many other countries, like Bolivia, Peru, Paraguay, Argentina and Colombia, to name only a few!

 One of the most overwhelming things about travel in Brazil is deciding where to go.
 It seems appropriate to choose a minimalist approach and stick with one region to get to know, and go back to see another region during another trip.